Manager — Heidi Watson

 In principle, we offer children the possibility of attending Rainbow 5 mornings per week, however, this depends on availability of spaces.

-We tend to recommend that children attend a minimum of two sessions per week to help them settle in and make friends.
+Our policy stipulates that children attend a minimum of three sessions per week to help them settle in and make friends, unless formally agreed with the manager/committee.

 Fees only cover some of the costs of running the playgroup.
 Fund raising activities and kind donations from Bookham Baptist Church enable us to provide the facilities and resources made available for the children.
 We welcome fund-raising initiatives from parents so if you have some ideas and suggestions please let us know.